ahl27/ahl27.github.io/_posts/2022-12-21-SIXTH_serial.md

 Adding Text Buffers
 --------
 This setup is not bad, but it's far from ideal.
 Since the maximum transmission rate of the ACIA is 19,200 baud, with this current implementation we're limited to sending one character every ~0.53ms.
-With my current setup, the computer will have to wait between each of these send/receives, meaning that it can't do any work in the back end.
+With my current setup, the computer will have to wait between each of these send/receives, meaning that it can't do any work in the meantime.
 It would be nice if we could just precalculate what we want to send over serial, and then process it when the ACIA has time.
 Likewise, if we send input, we don't want the computer to have to process it immediately character by character.

 To solve this, I'm going to set up a pair of buffers for input/output.
 I'll write outgoing text to the `$7Dxx` memory page, and I'll write incoming text to the `$7Exx` page.
 This way, I can store a string of up to 255 characters prior to having to send it out, and I can receive up to 255 characters before I have to process them with code.
 My constants file is getting a little large, so I'll include it here: